seananderson/portfolio-review/ms.md

 First, we can consider existing management structures that create systems analogous to diversified portfolios.
-For example, fishers can engage in catch-pooling cooperatives where fishers share the profits from their catches according to pre-defined rules. @sethi2012 showed that this portfolio-like scheme reduces risk for red king crab fishers in the Bering Sea by up to 40%.
+For example, fishers can engage in catch-pooling cooperatives where fishers share the profits from their catches according to predefined rules. @sethi2012 showed that this portfolio-like scheme reduces risk for red king crab fishers in the Bering Sea by up to 40%.
 Other fisheries management tools such as community-based management, individual transferable quotas (ITQs), and licensing systems that allow for fishing a